Corpus Development for Affective Video Indexing: Example Corpora

 \subsubsection{Analysis of the self-reports}

 Initially, 82 participants signed up to annotate the videos.
 From these 82 participants, 42 participants annotated at least 10 clips.
 Participants were from 20 to 50 years old ($M= 26.9,~SD = 6.1$).
 Out of the 42 participants, 27 were male and 15 were female with different cultural backgrounds living in four different continents.
-We carried out a multi-way ANOVA on arousal scores as the dependent variable and participant, video clip, and time of day as effects.
-The results showed that the average arousal scores are significantly different in all three cases: different participants ($F(41)=3.23, p<1\times10^{-5}$), video clips ($F(154)=5.35, p<1\times10^{-5}$) and time of day ($F(7)=2.69, p<0.01$).
+We used a linear mixed model to test the effect of the time of day on the arousal and valence scores given to the clips.
+Participant and video clip were considered as random effects and the time of day as fixed effect.
+The results showed that the average arousal scores are significantly different in different times of the day, i.e., the ANOVA test showed that the coefficients corresponding to different times of the day in the mixed linear model were significantly different from zero ($F(7)=2.8, p<0.007$).
+We did not find the time of day to have significant effect on valence scores.
 A day was divided into eight time interval, early morning (6:00 to 9:00), morning (9:00 to 11:30), noon (11:30 to 13:00), afternoon (13:00 to 16:30), evening (16:30 to 19:30), late evening (19:30 to 22:30), night (22:30 to 24:00) and after midnight (00:00 to 6:00).
 The average arousal scores in different time periods are shown in Fig. \ref{fig:arousalTime}.
 The average arousal scores given to all videos increases from early in the morning until noon.
 Then it decreases until it bounces back for late evening and night.
 The effect of circadian rhythm on self-reported arousal levels reflects the impact of context.
 Female participants on average gave higher arousal scores to the videos.
 A Wilcoxon rank sum test showed that the difference between female and male participants' arousal scores was significant ($p = 3\times10^{-16}$).
 These results are in line with the previous findings, e.g.,~\cite{citeulike:8017077}, which showed women report stronger emotions than men in response to the same stimuli.

 Using the Web-based annotation system had a clear advantage because it increased the number of users from which we were able to collect annotations.
 We were able to collect enough annotations so that it was meaningful to analyze the variance of the reported arousal scores over times of the day.
 Also, the Web interface meant that the participants could annotate more video than what was possible in two lab sessions of limited length.
 Additionally, the development of this corpus led to an important lesson about the context of user annotations.
 Using the Web interface meant that the environment of the affective response was less controlled.
 The time of day had a significant impact on the response and it was important to record information about the influence of this factor.